-According to a small new study, the amount you sweat and the saltiness of your sweat changes after you get a tattoo.
+According to a small study published in Medicine & Science in Sports & Exercise, the amount you sweat and the saltiness of your sweat changes after you get a tattoo.
 The findings may be of particular importance to athletes, many of whom sport tattoos.
 The process of getting a tattoo changes the physiology of the skin and the way sweat glands operate.
-However, the study author told the New York Times that it is unlikely that tattoos would impede perspiration enough to contribute to overheating or other problems in most people, even during exercise.
+However, the study author told The New York Times that it's unlikely that tattoos would impede perspiration enough to contribute to overheating or other problems in most people, even during exercise.

 4. Allergic reactions

-You might think that an allergic reaction from the process would dissipate quickly enough, but such is not always the case.
+You might think that an allergic reaction from the process would dissipate quickly enough, but that's not always the case.
 The most common allergic reactions come courtesy of pigments in the ink, and while they often occur soon after the tattoo, they can appear or persist for months and even years after the tattoo was received.
-The thought of having an allergen injected permanently into the skin does seem slightly crazy.
+(The thought of having an allergen injected permanently into the skin does seem slightly crazy.)

 5. Mystery inks

 Man has been ornamenting himself with tattoos since at least 6000 B.C., and with a wide array of media ranging from ash to inks that include metal salts, lead and cobalt.
 Today, according to the American Academy of Dermatology, many modern inks contain organic azo dyes with plastic-based pigments that also have industrial uses in printing, textiles and car paint.
 There isn't a lot known about how these ingredients might interact with the skin or the body in general.
 And that's just the top of the mystery ingredient list.
 Specifically, the following ingredients may be of concern.